Wake Forest Career 1961-1968

 This is where things stood when Ed and Jean returned to Wake Forest in the summer of 1961.

 While some students were taking direct action, others began the process of what Ed would call the “end run” around the trustees.
 A group of Baptist Student Union members and other students organized the African Student Program (ASP) about 1960.
 The idea was to recruit and finance a black African student who would be presented to Wake Forest as a qualified international student, the product of Christian missions.
-Glenn Blackburn Jr., the son of the Wake Forest Church pastor, was a key leader of this effort.
-The ASP raised the money for such a student to apply and attend Wake Forest: in 1960, tuition was $2500.

 Frank Wood and Diana Gillian were two of the ASP supporters and also members of the Wake Forest College Bowl team, which went to the national finals in 1960.
 The team finished second and won $3,000, half of which was donated to the African Student Project.
-The team described this goal when they were interviewed on television during the contest.
+The students described this goal when they were interviewed on television during the contest.

-In April 1961, the trustees voted to maintain segregation, and Reynolds’ application was rejected.
+In April 1961, the trustees voted again to maintain segregation, and Reynolds’ application was rejected.
 The ASP funds brought Edward to North Carolina anyway, and he enrolled in Shaw University in Raleigh, a black institution.
-Shaw was “spartan” as Ed recalls, but Edward attended.
+At this time, Shaw was rather “spartan” as Ed recalls, but Edward attended there anyway.
 He commented later on how the year there gave him an introduction to the black community in North Carolina and to American culture.
-During the Shaw spring break (when his dorm was closed), Edward accompanied Ed and a group of Wake Forest students on a trip to New York City.

 “We therefore affirm that our invitations to worship, membership, and to service are addressed to all person without regard to race.”
 The prime mover had been Dr. Allan Easley, who said that the “Christian church cannot in good conscience give religious sanction to this outmoded pattern [segregation].”